I am Yi-Hsun Chen, a Ph.D. candidate in the Department of Linguistics at Rutgers University (New Brunswick).

 Specific topics include: scalarity, gradability, measurement, vagueness, alternatives, scalar implicatures, questions, presuppositions, argument structure and phrase structure.

 Currently, I am working on Superlative Modifiers.
-The central goals of my dissertation are twofold.
-One goal is to (i) provide a unified account of the ambiguity shown by superlative modifiers cross-linguistically: speaker ignorance and speaker concession; (ii) explain why the (un)availability of the two meanings is restricted by the syntactic distribution of superlative modifiers.
+The central goals of my dissertation are three-fold.
+One goal is to provide a unified account of superlative modifiers, explaining why they show the same ambiguity between speaker ignorance and speaker concession across natural languages.
+Another goal is to explain why the (un)availability of the two meanings is restricted by the syntactic distribution of superlative modifiers.

 The other goal is to offer a decompositional analysis of superlative modifiers, explaining why their morphological makeup is cross-linguistically related to quantity adjectives and superlative morphemes in general.